 For those who want to study naturopathic medicine but haven’t taken enough science courses, Bastyr is offering a new one-year, post-baccalaureate ND program.
 The program provides the science foundation to help beginning ND students thrive.
 To learn more about the program requirements or to enroll in summer courses, you may contact an admissions advisor.
 READ MORE >

 Boucher student wins Bob’s Red Mill Intercollegiate Cup

-Boucher Institute student Erin Rurak was awarded first place in this year’s Bob’s Red Mill Intercollegiate Cup.
+Canadian College of Naturopathic Medicine – Boucher Campus student Erin Rurak was awarded first place in this year’s Bob’s Red Mill Intercollegiate Cup.
 Rurak, a second-year student, won a $7,000 scholarship from the Portland-based flour and grain company for her video submission on amaranth.
 WATCH MORE >

 SCNM student group hosts Fun Run & Walk for Obesity Awareness

 SCNM students and members of the Naturopathic Advocacy and Community Awareness Team (N-ACT) recently hosted the first Tempe Family Fun Run & Walk event, designed to generate positive change in the health of Arizona families and to reverse disturbing obesity trends.
 Nearly 200 runners and more than 10 organizations donated to the cause.
 READ MORE >

 Here’s to finding your calling – and your specialty,